ZipsRacingElectric/STM32F405-Stub/writing_can_nodes.md

 typedef struct
 {
-	/// @brief The CAN driver of the bus the node belongs to.
+	// The CAN driver of the bus the node belongs to.
 Used for sending messages to the node.
 	CANDriver* driver;

-	/// @brief The interval to timeout the node's data after. sysinterval_t timeoutPeriod;
+	// The interval to timeout the node's data after. sysinterval_t timeoutPeriod;

+	// If we have other application-specific things, add them here...
 } testNodeConfig_t;

 typedef struct